 My focus changed to self-employment in 2010 when I established a private LLC to provide guidance and support for those on their aging journey in Arizona and Colorado.
 My current focus is to continue growing and evolving personally to develop skills that contribute to the admin support services team role in addition to being of support to those on the aging journey.

-This new role at ESNT is an exciting opportunity that opens the door to focus on deepening self-discovery, self-development and greater self awareness on the path of being of service to others in these changing times.
+This role at TNE is an exciting opportunity that opens the door to focus on deepening self-discovery, self-development and greater self awareness on the path of being of service to others in these changing times.